kristianmandrup/schema-to-yup/Readme.md

 Uses [jest](jestjs.io/) for unit testing.

-- Currently not well tested.
-- Need to add unit tests for all types (see `test/types` for current WIP)
+- Have unit tests that cover most of the constraints supported.
+- Could use some refactoring using the latest infrastructure (see `NumericConstraint`)
-- Please help add more test coverage :)
+- Please help add more test coverage and help refactor to make this lib even more awesome :)

+## Ideas and suggestions

+Please feel free to come with ideas and suggestions on how to further improve this library.

 ## Author